na-na-hi/renget/archive/PSInternship.md

 "They were doing unearthly things, sensei!"

 Kaga, a short babyfaced boy, appeared at the top of the stairs, scowling down at them.
+"Unearthly things!"

 "Can it kid, nobody likes a tattletale!
 And who in the blazes are you?"
 Popsy pointed.